xdwong/xdwong.github.io/_pages/about.md

 Academic Honors and Awards
 -----

-* The President's Circle Awards，University of Houston, 2025
+* The President's Circle Awards, University of Houston, 2025
 * John Aure Buesseler Distinguished Lectureship (Whitehead Award for Excellence as Effective Scholarly Practitioner in Arts and Sciences of Health Organization), Texas Tech, 2024
 * Honorable Mention for POMS Best Healthcare Paper Competition, 2024